JANO-PDA/PDA/app/src/main/java/com/example/myapplication/data/RECENT_FIXES.md

 - Improved task list item layout for better readability
 - Fixed touch target area for checkboxes on smaller devices
 - Added animation fade-out effect for completed tasks
-- Refined the task creation animation for better performance (reverted category-specific animations to use a single consistent animation)
+- Refined the task creation animation for better performance (removed JSON-based animations in favor of native Compose animations)

 ### Animation System
-- Integrated Lottie animation library for smooth, lightweight animations
+- Replaced Lottie JSON animations with native Compose animations
 - Optimized animation loading and caching to reduce resource usage
 - Simplified animation logic to use a single task creation animation for consistency and maintainability